Working with other childminders

 Policies and procedures

 Any childminding assistants working with you need to be fully aware of the policies and procedures in your childminding setting and how they are implemented.
 They should be encouraged to undertake training to keep up to date.
-This will also help them meet their professional standards requirements if they're PACEY members.

 Contract and job description